These are the best watch faces for Apple Watch Series 7

-The Apple Watch Series 7 is the best smartwatch Apple has ever shipped.
-While its upgrades might not be as significant as the ones its predecessors brought, the larger screen and other quality of life improvements across the user experience are pretty good.
-With its starting price of $399 -- the same as previous offerings --, the wearable offers a lot of value, especially if you're already part of the Apple Ecosystem.
+There is no doubt that the Apple Watch is one of the best smartwatches on the market.
+The Apple Watch Series 7, especially now that it's down to ~$300 on Amazon, offers a lot.
+The larger display with small bezels and other improvements to the user experience makes this wearable a very appealing option, especially if you're already a part of the Apple ecosystem.

 Now, if you're reading this article, we presume you want to learn a little more about what your Apple Watch is capable of, and its watch faces are a big part of this experience.
 Hence, to help you get an idea of what to expect, here are some of the best options to consider running on your smartwatch.
+It's worth noting that the below-mentioned watch faces are also compatible with the new Apple Watch Series 8 and Apple Watch Ultra.

-Note: Before we get further into this article, Complications are elements on a watch face that pull information from an application.
+Note: Before we get further into this article, you must know that 'Complications' are elements on a watch face that pull information from an application.
 Make sure to keep this term in mind.

 Apple Watch Series 7

-Note: This post was updated on October 14, 2022, by Sanuj Bhatia to include new Watch Faces introduced with watchOS 9.